 Related: The best esports teams in the world

-There are some clear names, however, who stick out.
-Chicago Huntsmen are certainly one of those, with its starting roster having 56 major titles between them.
+There are some clear names, however, who have stuck out so far this season.
+Chicago Huntsmen are certainly one of those, with its starting roster having over 50 major titles between them.
+Huntsmen has so far won two Home Series titles this year.

 What is the Call of Duty League format?